Fellow soldiers, intelligence analyst testify in Bergdahl's defense

 "Saying I'm sorry isn't enough.
 My words can't take away the pain that people have been through," he said, at times in tears as well.
 "I was trying to help, and the fact that I did not breaks my heart."

-The defense continues its case Tuesday afternoon and expects to be done with witness testimony on Wednesday.
-After closing arguments, the case will then be in Judge Nance's hands, with a decision possibly as soon as the end of this week.
+The defense continues its case Wednesday with three more witnesses, and then, after closing arguments, the case will then be in Judge Nance's hands, with a decision possibly as soon as the end of this week.